Laying on of hands: Pentecostalism

 Pentecostal Christians practice the laying on of hands as part of prayer for divine healing (faith healing) and the anointing of the sick.
-Former Australia Prime Minister Scott Morrison practises the laying on of hands.

 Latter-day Saints

 Members of the Church of Jesus Christ of Latter-day Saints believe the restoration of Christ's priesthood came about by the laying on of hands by the resurrected John the Baptist to Joseph Smith and Oliver Cowdery in 1829, and laying on of hands is seen as a necessary part of Confirmation.
-Latter-day Saints lay on hands when ordaining members to to the Aaronic and Melchizedek priesthoods and when setting members apart to serve in other positions in the church.
+Latter-day Saints lay on hands when ordaining members to the Aaronic and Melchizedek priesthoods and when setting members apart to serve in other positions in the church.
 When asked by a member who is ill, two elders of the Church anoint the sick member's head with consecrated olive oil and then lay hands upon their head and as guided by the Holy Spirit, bless them.

 African traditional medicine

 The San peoples of Southern Africa use the laying on of hands as a healing practice.
 As described by professor Richard Katz, the healers of the !Kung people lay their hands on a sick person to draw the sickness out of them and into the healer in a "difficult, painful" process.